-- Socrates: An unexamined life is not worth living. - In the SAT course everyone creates an affectional bond with their child and "reparents" them for two months to reach their ideal goal. - A person's true inner self that determines what they really want in life is different from their persona, created and influenced by the materialistic society. - In SAT the individual begins by pondering deeply on what they truly want and determine their real goal in life.
+- Socrates: An unexamined life is not worth living. - In the SAT course everyone "re-parents" their childhood self for two months to reach their ideal goal. - A person's true inner self that determines what they really want in life is different from their persona, created and influenced by the materialistic society. - In SAT the individual begins by pondering deeply on what they truly want and determine their real goal in life.